 In addition to that, alcohol has high amounts of sugar and carbohydrates which can cause an increase in your blood sugar levels.

-It also contains High amounts of calories which can contribute to weight gain.
-Similarly, excessive weight makes it very hard for you to regulate your blood sugar levels.
+It also contains high amounts of calories which can contribute to weight gain.
+Similarly, the excessive weight makes it very hard for you to regulate your blood sugar levels.

 10. Monitor your blood glucose levels and Take your medications.

 Checking your blood sugar levels and taking your medications in the right way makes it easier for you to control diabetes.
 Not receiving or taking your drugs can contribute to severe consequences such as being hospitalized.

 Check your blood glucose levels at the right time and take your drugs as advised by your doctor in their right doses.
 Most importantly, try to keep a record of your blood glucose readings each time you monitor it.
 It not only helps to avoid taking too much or an underdose of your medications, but it also helps you to track your progress.

 Set a reminder of the refill dates to remember easily.
 In addition to this, please do not stop taking your medicines unless asked to do so by your doctor.
 Ask for your doctor’s opinion before adding any supplements or remedies to your treatment.

 Here is a list of high fiber, low-calorie foods to incorporate in your diet.